 Mighty Milers is a great way to add physical activity to your school’s curriculum and help the school reach the state standards for the number of minutes per week each child is required to participate in physical education.

 Sessions can be run in various locations including the gym, cafeteria, auditorium, playground, school block, hallways, etc. Many of our most successful sites have been very creative in finding a safe place for their kids to participate.

 Many schools have Adaptive Physical Education students participate in Mighty Milers with great success and modified incentive plans are used as well.

 The amount of time varies based on the size of your school and the number of additional personnel at the school who are committed to Mighty Milers.
 After the initial set-up, which may take up to a few hours, the Mighty Milers program can take as little as fifteen minutes of administrative work per week.
-This does not include the time spent in actual Mighty Milers sessions with the children which can be as little as fifteen minutes each.
+This does not include the time spent in actual Mighty Milers sessions with the children which can be as little as fifteen minutes per session.

 NYRR does not pay school personnel to implement the program, so you would need to speak to your principal or director about the possibility of getting paid through the school.

 The Mighty Milers program is designed for elementary and middle-school students.
-However, a number of Pre-K and K kids enjoy running in Mighty Milers workouts.
-We recommend starting the younger runners with a quarter mile run.
-Mighty Milers is not currently available for high school students.
+However, a number of Pre-K, Kindergarten and high school students enjoy running in Mighty Milers workouts.